-Using Mined Gas to Mine Cryptocurrency
+Using Flared Gas to Mine Cryptocurrency

 Two major challenges associated with greenhouse gas emissions facing the world are derived from two sources: flaring of mined gas and the energy intensive cryptocurrency mining.
 Natural gas – or mined gas – flaring has been occurring since the beginning of oil production over 160 years ago.

 In contrast, bitcoin mining has been an ever-growing environmental concern since its more recent inception about 12 years ago.
-While the greenhouse gas emissions of mined gas and bitcoin mining are old and new challenges, respectively, two companies have teamed to tackle both challenges with one innovative solution.
+While the greenhouse gas emissions of flared gas and bitcoin mining are old and new challenges, respectively, two companies have teamed to tackle both challenges with one innovative solution.
 Crusoe Energy and INNIO Waukesha are using mined gas to power cryptocurrency mining.

 Bitcoin’s big environmental impact

 Every day, cryptocurrencies are traded, leading to computers racing to complete computations that generate a 64-digit hexadecimal number for each cryptocurrency.
 These computations go recorded in a public ledger allowing anyone to confirm each transaction.
 Each computer that solves these computations first receives a payment per transaction that can be as much as US $225,000 at current prices.
 Each of these transactions require a massive amount of energy.